Tea Around the World: Cultures, Ceremonies, History

 The second brew is supposed to be steeped for only 15 seconds before serving.
 Add ten seconds of steeping time for every pot after this.
 The host will keep the tea flowing until the guests make it clear that they’ve had enough.
 As part of the tea ceremony, the host will pour tea not only in the cups but also on tea pets and other ornaments on the tea tray.
 These ornaments either change colour, spurt out water or move when in contact with the hot tea.

-For the best green tea in the country, head to the Longjing Tea plantation in Hangzhou where you can pick your own leaves (in Spring), or enjoy a cup of China’s finest green tea in its natural habitat.
-Contributed by De Wet & Jin of Museum of Wander.
+For the best green tea in the country, head to the Longjing Tea plantation in Hangzhou where you can pick your own leaves (in spring), or enjoy a cup of China’s finest green tea in its natural habitat.

 Bubble Tea from Taiwan

-Bubble tea culture has its origins in Japan-invaded Taiwan in the 1940s when cold drinks or eating or drinking for pleasure were not yet popularized.
-In those years, Chang Fan Schu opened a tea shop selling unique rich and creamy tea shacked in a cocktail shaker which gave the tea nice air bubbles.
-Then in the 1980s, a Taiwanese entrepreneur came up with an idea to add tapioca balls to the tea and popularised that trend which quickly became a Taiwanese icon.
+Bubble tea culture has its origins in Japan‑occupied Taiwan in the 1940s, when cold drinks and leisure consumption were not yet popularized.
+In those years, Chang Fan Schu opened a tea shop selling unique rich and creamy tea shaken in a cocktail shaker which gave the tea nice air bubbles.
+Then in the 1980s, a Taiwanese entrepreneur added tapioca balls to the tea and popularized the trend, which quickly became a Taiwanese icon.

 What is bubble tea?
 Bubble tea, also called boba tea or black pearl tea, is basically tea with milk and bubbles either made of tapioca or jelly.
 It is shaken and drunk cold.
 Today, it comes in different flavours such as fruit tea, green bubble tea or bubble latte.
-Most people in the world have tasted bubble tea at least once in their lives, as the trend and bubble tea franchises managed to spread worldwide with great success.
-Contributed by Mal from Raw Mal Roams
+Most people in the world have tasted bubble tea at least once in their lives, as the trend and bubble tea franchises have spread worldwide with great success.

-The ritual of tea even shows up in Vietnamese cafes.
-Often patrons of a cafe will be served a free cup of hot green tea upon sitting down.
+The ritual of tea shows up in Vietnamese cafés.
+Often patrons of a café will be served a free cup of hot green tea upon sitting down.
 Even when ordering a coffee, the customer may be served complimentary hot tea as well.
-This may seem unusual to outsiders, but it’s a symbol of hospitality that some businesses choose to demonstrate to their customers.

 There are many types of tea available in the country.
 In the popular destination of Hoi An, in Central Vietnam, one of the most common complementary teas served is made from pandan leaves.
 While not easily found in tourist shops, it can be purchased at nearly any grocery store in town.
 Pandan tea has a subtle flavour and pain‑relieving properties.
 Contribution by Michelle C. from IntentionalTravelers.